 The governor added a reminder that, as a state, Utah still has the death penalty.

-At 12:20 p.m., a single shot was fired as Kirk began to speak at his planned rally.
+At 12:20 p.m., a single shot was fired as Kirk spoke at his planned rally.
 The shooting, UVU said, was in the Sorensen Center courtyard on the Orem campus.
-The campus was closed and classes were canceled.
+After the shooting, the campus was closed and classes were canceled.
 Police went building to building to escort those sheltered in place off campus.

-Officials said a person of interest was in custody and being interviewed.
+During an afternoon news conference, officials said a person of interest was in custody and being interviewed.
 Their statement clashed with a social media post from FBI Director Kash Patel, who said the shooter was in custody.
-Earlier in the day, after the shooting, local law enforcement arrested another individual, George Zim.
-Bo Mason, commissioner for the Utah Department of Public Safety, said Zim did not match the shooting suspect and was released.
+Earlier in the day, after the shooting, local law enforcement arrested another individual, George Zinn.
+Beau Mason, commissioner for the Utah Department of Public Safety, said Zinn did not match the shooting suspect and was released.
 He was, however, booked for obstruction of justice.

-No details on the person of interest being held have been released.
-Officials say there is no information at this time that would lead them to believe that a second individual is involved in the shooting.
+There is no information at this time, according to law enforcement, that would lead them to believe that a second individual is involved in the shooting.

-The information currently available is based on video from closed-circuit television on UVU’s campus.
-The shooter was dressed in all black, and it was a long-range shot, potentially from a roof, that struck Kirk.
+The information currently available on the suspected shooter is based on video from closed-circuit television on UVU’s campus.
+The person was dressed in all black, and it was a long-range shot, potentially from a roof, that struck Kirk.

 Reflecting on the shooting and the broader discontent in the nation, “Is this what 250 years has wrought on us?”
 Gov. Cox asked.